3 Everyday Nervous System Habits for Anxiety Reduction

 If you’ve been trying to manage anxiety through willpower, therapy, or mindset shifts, but still feel stuck in chronic stress or overwhelm, there’s a reason:

-Anxiety isn’t just in your mind—it’s in your nervous system.
+Anxiety isn’t just in your mind, it lives in your nervous system too.

-Here are three powerful, everyday nervous system habits you can start using now to reduce anxiety naturally.
+Here are three powerful, everyday nervous system habits you can start practicing now to reduce anxiety naturally.

 1. Breathwork: The Fastest Way to Shift Out of Fight-or-Flight